aneilbaboo/littleb/readme.txt

-This file provides rudementary documentation for getting up and running using the little b source code.
-This enables you to run little b inside the Lisp environment of your choice.
+Getting up and running with the little b source code

+This file explains how to get little b running in a Lisp implementation of your choice.
 A development environment containing little b is also available at http://littleb.org.

 I Installing the Source Tree: